Srixon14/your-own-project/README.md

 I will try to answer not only these but also many other questions regarding this issue, and make everyone who sees my presentation aware of it.

+Regarging the data, I've already found some datasets which I think I will be able to work with.
+There are some csv files and some APIs as well.